-Google Metro Design has been a trending keyword for past few weeks and it seems that designers all around the world are discussing about it.
+Google Metro Design has been a trending keyword for the past few weeks and it seems that designers all around the world are discussing it.
 We won’t stay behind, would we?
 Besides, it is one of the significant developments of design industry so we needed to cover it anyhow.

 Today’s article discusses everything that has to do material design.
 That includes the basic principles and guidelines of Google Material Design, how it is received in the market and what should we be doing now.
 Let’s begin!

 Introduction to Google Material Design

 We’ll go through this country on fast track because you must have already seen this land.
 What I mean is that you must have already read google.com/design and you know what I’m writing here.
 So I wouldn’t waste wanna your time.

 Even if any chores have restricted you from checking out Google’s official guidelines, you can do it later.
 I am covering all the main points right here.

 One thing that is we can be absolutely is that the next year is going to be about user experience, as Ian Armstrong defined in his comment at upcoming trends of web design article that we published last month.
 Google material design language is focused completely on user experience.